microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Find-WinGetPackage.md

 ### -Count

-Specifies maximum number of results to return
+Specify the maximum number of results to return.

 ```yaml
 Type: System.UInt32